ahmdobeidat/My-CTF-Challenges/README.md

 # My CTF Challenges 🕵️‍♂️🔐

-Welcome to **My-CTF-Challenges** — a collection of original cybersecurity challenges written and curated by me for the **Cybersecurity Club at PSUT**, trainings I've delivered, and various Capture The Flag (CTF) competitions I've contributed to.
+Welcome to **My-CTF-Challenges**; a collection of original cybersecurity challenges written and curated by me for the **Cybersecurity Club at PSUT**, trainings I've delivered, and various Capture The Flag (CTF) competitions I've contributed to.

 This repository is a showcase of puzzles designed to test and build skills across a wide range of infosec topics.
 Whether you're a student, hobbyist, or aspiring professional, you'll find something here to learn from or be challenged by.